 Activities in Dharamshala

-Explore the surrounding countryside on two wheels!
+One of the perks of staying at Rakkh, a premium adventure resort in India, is that you get to explore the surrounding countryside on “two wheels”!
 Our experienced activity guides will take you on various trails across the stunning landscapes that flank the resort, with plenty of rest and snack stops along the route.
 Different trails have been specially designed to cater for differing levels, from beginners to more practiced mountain bikers.
 Mountain bikes and equipment will be provided for our younger guests of 8 and above.

 These scenic bike rides take you through the surrounding villages of Rakh and Ghamrota, through local tea estates, past isolated Tibetan monasteries and at the end of the excursion our vehicle will be on hand to pick you up and return you to the resort.
 All excursions are accompanied by our highly trained staff, and all the bikes and equipment reach international standards.

-The immediate area surrounding Rakkh has provided some perfect hiking trails.
+The immediate area surrounding Rakkh, a leading adventure resort in India, has provided some perfect hiking trails.
 Step outside your room and within minutes we’ll take you on some very special walks, varying in terms of distance, terrain and difficulty level, so there’s something for everyone.

 From gentle hour-long walks into the nearby villages to more challenging five-hour hikes up to the famous Baba Balak Nath temple, we offer hikes both morning and late afternoon, and always try and avoid being out during the hottest time of the day.
 Our guides will be with you during all walks, ensuring plenty of stops along the way for refueling and to point out the flora and fauna along the way.
-So get your hiking shoes on, the picturesque tracts of Raakh are waiting to be explored.
+So get your hiking shoes on, the picturesque tracts of Raakh, a premium adventure resort in India, are waiting to be explored.

 Wall Climbing & Rappelling